-To date, MtW members have delivered over 135,000 workplace opportunities across the UK, with over 50% of programme participants progressing into jobs and apprenticeships, or returning to education.
+Founded in 2013, Movement to Work (MtW) helps employers provide high-quality youth employability programmes for 16-30 year olds who are not in education, employment, or training (NEET).
+To date, MtW members have delivered more than 155,000 opportunities to date across the UK, with over 50% of programme participants progressing into jobs and apprenticeships, or returning to education.

 Engaging in youth employment initiatives: Top benefits